DetectiveAzul/cc_hw_w2d1/README.md

 * Create a couple of Getter methods, one that returns the name property and one that returns the cohort property of the student.
 * Add in Setter methods to update the students name and what cohort they are in.
 * Create a method that gets the student to talk (eg. Returns "I can talk!).
-* Create a method that takes in a students favourite programming language and returns it as part of a string (eg. `student1.say_favourite_language("Ruby")` -> "I love Ruby").
+* Create a method that takes in a students favorite programming language and returns it as part of a string (eg. `student1.say_favourite_language("Ruby")` -> "I love Ruby").

 ### Part B